4-Day Itinerary in Rio de Janeiro, Brazil

 A few minutes from Confeitaria Colombo is the Real Gabinete Português de Leitura (Royal Portuguese Reading Room), one of the most famous (and most beautiful) libraries in the world.
 Stop in for a quick photo and a peek at some of the best architecture in Rio.

 Head to Pão de Açúcar (Sugarloaf Mountain) for the city's best sunset view.
 Take the cable car up to the top and enjoy the 360-degree views of Rio.
-If you're really adventurous, you can arrange a guide to help you scale it (but after seeing that sheer rock face, you may think twice!).
+If you're really adventurous, you can arrange a guide to help you scale it.

 Day 3: Rio’s Botanical Garden & Christ the Redeemer

-Head to Jardim Botanico (Rio's Botanical Garden) for breakfast at Plage Cafe in Parque Lage.
-(I recommend getting there before they open at 9 am because they don't take reservations, and by 9, there's usually a line down the block.
+Head to Jardim Botanico (Rio's Botanical Garden) for breakfast at Plage Café in Parque Lage.
+Get there before they open, at 9 am, because they don't take reservations, and by 9, there's usually a line down the block.
 It's worth the wait for a huge brunch spread in a gorgeous old arts building that will make you feel like you're in the middle of Europe.
-Walk off brunch in the botanical garden (be sure to check out the avenue of palm trees!).
+Walk off brunch in the botanical garden (be sure to check out the avenue of palm trees).

 At night, it's time to check out the Lapa neighborhood.
 Full of bars and live music, there's something here for everyone.
 Mingle with Cariocas over a beer or a craft cocktail and drink in the sounds of bossa nova.